Shuang-Shu/Simple-DB/lab3.md

    join j, given that the left input is of cardinality card1, the right input of cardinality card2, that the cost to scan the left input is cost1, and that the cost to access the right input is card2.
-You can assume the join is an NL join, and apply the formula mentioned earlier.
+You can assume the join is an Nested-Loop join, and apply the formula mentioned earlier.
 *  Implement <tt>estimateJoinCardinality(LogicalJoinNode j, int
    card1, int card2, boolean t1pkey, boolean t2pkey)</tt>: This